 Hearing aids have improved by leaps and bounds over the past decade.
 The advanced signal processing and wireless connectivity options absolutely boggle the mind.
 As an audiologist, I’m constantly amazed at what today’s hearing aids are capable of doing for patients.
 I’m equally amazed at what my patients expect the hearing aids to be capable of doing for them; yet can we blame them?
 They are bombarded by newspaper advertisements and mailers boasting the incredible benefits of modern hearing aids.
 They don’t understand what all is (or should be) included in bundled pricing, so they figure that a $X,000 pair of hearing aids should fix their hearing problems and more.
 I believe these inflated expectations, coupled with a lack of comprehensive patient education during the rehabilitative process, explain why patient satisfaction and market penetration are not increasing at the same rate as the technological advancements in amplification.

 So how do we address these issues?
 The answer always goes back to the root of our profession.
 As audiologic rehabilitation specialists, our job is to equip our patients with tools and strategies necessary to function successfully in the world, despite their hearing loss.
 Patients must understand that hearing aids are only one piece of the puzzle when it comes to successful communication.
-In fact, there are five essential keys to communication success:

 In previous blogs we’ve discussed listener strategies, speaker strategies, and environmental modifications as critical parts of the communication puzzle.
 During the aural rehabilitation process, I deliberately present those pieces before I discuss technology options.
 Listener strategies empower the patient to take responsibility for their hearing loss.
 Speaker strategies engage the communication partners to be involved.
 Environmental modifications make the patient and their communication partners aware of their surroundings and empower them to actively create the best possible listening situations.